Serzh1006/goitneo-python-hw-3-group_4/README.md

 - add name and phone / command - add "name" "phone"
 - change phone by name / command - change "old_phone" "new_phone"
 - show phone by name /command - phone "name"
-- show all users with all informations / command - "all"
+- show all users with all informations / command - all
 - add birthday / command - add-birthday "name" "birthday"
 - show birthday / command - show-birthday "name"
 - show users which have birthday for next 7 days / command - birthdays